sowaengine/sowa/README.md

    This software is not in usable state yet.

 ## Building
-- Following libraries should be installed in system
-     - glfw
 - After cloning the repository, update submodules <br>
 ```git submodule update --init --recursive --remote```